mongodb/mongo-cxx-driver/docs/content/mongocxx-v3/installation.md

     -DCMAKE_INSTALL_PREFIX=C:\mongo-cxx-driver  \
 ```

-For details on how to install libmongoc for windows, see the
+For details on how to install libmongoc for Windows, see the
 [mongoc Windows installation instructions](http://mongoc.org/libmongoc/current/installing.html#building-windows).

 #### Configuring with `mongocxx` 3.1.x or 3.0.x